Mushahime/20252R0136DATA30400/README.md

 Since the existing labels are incomplete and noisy, we refine them into silver labels using the class-related keywords and the hierarchical structure of the taxonomy.
 These improved labels are then used to train a hierarchical multi-label classification model that can predict the relevant product categories for each review while respecting parent–child dependencies.

 The project evaluates different learning strategies such as self-training, pseudo-labeling, and graph-based methods, and compares their impact on performance.
-Finally, examples of both correct and incorrect predictions are analyzed to better understand the model’s behavior (see report).
+Finally, examples of both correct and incorrect predictions are analyzed to better understand the model’s behavior (see Report/).

 ## Repository Structure